AcalaNetwork/waffle-tutorials/hello-world/README.md

 ## Configure Waffle

 As we will be using Waffle to compile the smart contract, we need to configure it.
-Add `waffle.json` to the root direcory of this example and paste the following code into it:
+Add `waffle.json` file to the root direcory of this example and paste the following code into it:

 ```
 {